-то: Chair and Directors File No: 5 5360 01 SUBJECT: Inclusion of Commercial Recycling in the Recycle B 3C program DESCRIPTION: Report from Ben Van Nostrand, Team Leader, Environmental Heal Services dated December 19, 2018.
-Commercial Recycling Programs the CSRD.
-RECOMMENDATION #1: THAT: the Board authorize staff to Environment requesting the Recyc amended to include commercially gen cle BC Stew vardship program be

-At the CSRD's Solid Waste Management Plan Monitoring Advisory Committee (PMAC) meeting held on November 19, 2018, the PMAC recommended that the CSRD Board write a letter to the Minister of Environment requesting that commercial recycling be included in the Recycle BC program.
+Chair and Directors TO: File No: 5360 01 SUBJECT: Inclusion of Commercial Recycling in the Recycle BC program DESCRIPTION: Report from Ben Van Nostrand, Team Leader, Environmental Health Services dated December 19, 2018.
+Commercial Recycling Programs in the CSRD.
+RECOMMENDATION #1: THAT: the Board authorize staff to send a letter to the Minister of Environment requesting the Recycle BC Stewardship program be amended to include commercially generated recycling.
+SHORT SUMMARY: At the CSRD's Solid Waste Management Plan Monitoring Advisory Committee (PMAC) meeting held on November 19, 2018, the PMAC recommended that the CSRD Board write a letter to the Minister of Environment requesting that commercial recycling be included in the Recycle BC program. \boxtimes LGA Part 14 Unweighted Weighted Stakeholder VOTING: